connollydean/Markdwon-Tutorial/pages/linuxinstall.md

 ### Before you begin

 This tutorial is focused on getting Linux to boot on your Apple hardware.
-Therefore, this part of the tutorial will only go into detail on installing Linux to the proper partition and choosing the right filesystem.
-For more information on configuring your Linux install please refer to your distribution's documentation.
+Therefore, this part of the tutorial will only go into detail on installing Linux to the proper partition and choosing the correct filesystem.
+For more information on configuring your Linux install please refer to your Linux distribution's documentation.

 ### Boot into your Linux Installer